metalcarratt/ministry/ls/2Cor/msg50.md

 - weak in person but bold when absent (a proper kind of boldness)
 - fighting the spiritual warfare, not against flesh and blood but overthrowing reasonings and high things against the knowledge of God.

-the reason people do not believe is because of the proud thoughts, high thoughts, and haughty imaginations.
+the reason people do not believe is because of the proud thoughts, high thoughts, and haughty imaginations. in particular the teachings of the judaisers was a high thought against the proper nt gospel.
+Paul needed the Corinthians obedience to the gospel as a base so that he could judge those who were not.